pwilmart/ABRF_2020/README.md

 ![slide 23](images/Slide23.png)

 Mapping protein lists from less common species to human or mouse is something I end up doing all the time.
-It is a little complicated and was perfect for a blog post.
+It is a little complicated and is a perfect topic for a blog post.
 We are basically going to use a locally installed BLAST program to align all sea lion sequences against the human Swiss-Prot database and find the best matches.
 We will map the human annotation information (genes, keywords, GO terms, and pathways) to the sea lion proteins.
-There are a lot of steps, so it is safer to let the computer do the busywork.
+There are a lot of steps we have to do a couple of thousand times, so it is safer to let the computer do the busywork.

 [Orthologs blog post](https://pwilmart.github.io/blog/2019/10/14/orthologs-annotations)